facebook/FAI-PEP/README.md

                         an executable is found for a commit, no re-compilation is performed.
 Instead, the previous compiled
                         executable is reused.
-  --framework {caffe2,oculus,generic}
+  --framework {caffe2,oculus,generic,tflite}
                         Specify the framework to benchmark on.
   --frameworks_dir FRAMEWORKS_DIR
                         Required.
 The root directory that all frameworks resides.
-Usually it is the specifications/frameworks
+Usually it is the
-                        directory.
+                        specifications/frameworksdirectory.
   --interval INTERVAL   The minimum time interval in seconds between two
                         benchmark runs.
   --platforms PLATFORMS